 In a perfect world, you’ll buy a nice big block and grate it yourself as needed.
 In a more real world, you might buy the pre-grated Parmesan, but still, go for the good stuff at the cheese counter or a specialty store.
 A super simple weeknight dinner might be some chunky pasta shape simmered with broccoli florets in some chicken or vegetable broth, and finished with a generous shower of Parmesan.

 There are different schools of thought on storing Parmesan cheese so it doesn’t get moldy, but one good method is to moisten a piece of cheesecloth or a paper towel and wrap it around the cheese, then wrap the whole thing in aluminum foil and store it in the crisper drawer of your refrigerator.
 The foil allows just the right amount of air to circulate around the cheese, and it should keep for months.

 Canned tomatoes are available in many varieties, whole (in puree or juice), crushed (in puree or juice), pureed, sauce, diced, and more.
 You can buy them whole and cut them up yourself, or go for the pre-pureed/diced/crushed versions to save time.
 Sometimes you can find crushed tomato in puree vs. juice, which makes for a thicker sauce.

 You may have heard about San Marzano tomatoes, which are from Italy, and extremely flavorful because of the unique soil and environment they are grown in.
-They are pretty fantastic, and so are other tomatoes, which are grown in nearby regions (but can’t be called San Marzano because they aren’t grown in that exact region).
+They are pretty fantastic, as are other tomatoes that are grown in nearby regions (but can’t be called San Marzano because they aren’t grown in that exact region).
 San Marzanos are more expensive than your everyday canned tomato but worth the splurge when you are making something for a special occasion.
 They usually come whole, though, so you have to do any crushing or dicing or pureeing yourself.

 09 of 14